Ismuai/swmmReact_basic_example/README.md

 # Modifying the demo

 You can modify the demo to show off your own files.
 Keep in mind you are running in a web browser, so files with output greater than 4GB, and files that take a long time to run are not appropriate for this demo.
 You can learn later how to use swmmReact to work with large or long-running files by sending your work to a server and having it notify you when your results are available.
-You can also per-load your results within your website and allow swmmReact to work with the data without ever needing to run swmmReact's processing capabilities.
+You can also pre-load your results within your website and allow swmmReact to work with the data without ever needing to run swmmReact's processing capabilities.

 ## Install your own .inp file